PetraElgemyr/react-quiz-fe2/README.md

 ### What would I do different?

 If I had more time with this project I would have used a database with the players instead of storing it in LS, and create a basic API with endpoints that handles the changes the players make such as "CreateNewPlayer", "CreateAndAddAnswer" and so on.
+The questions would also be stored in a database instead of a json-file.
+I would probably make an admin UI to handle the questions, such as show, remove, add and update the questions.
 My styling would look a lot different if I would remake the quiz with a lot more preparation.
 I would create a moodboard, prepare more advanced wireframes in Figma and use a sprintboard for the planning throughout the project.

 [![Vite](https://img.shields.io/badge/tech-vite-purple)](https://vite.dev/)
 [![Typescript](https://img.shields.io/badge/tech-typescript-darkblue)](https://www.typescriptlang.org/docs/)